Pilot Program: Call for Proposals Instructions

-Notification of outcome and invitations for full proposals will be sent: Ongoing.
+Notification of outcome and invitations for full proposals will be sent by: October 7, 2022.

-Anticipated start date of project will be winter.
+Anticipated start date of project will be January 2023

 The Center for Molecular Epidemiology at Dartmouth, funded through the National Institutes of General Medical Sciences (NIGMS), is pleased to announce an opportunity for Dartmouth investigators to apply for pilot project funds.
 Project proposals should have a research emphasis in molecular epidemiology, with a focus on:

 - Applying state-of-the-art scientific discoveries and technologies to address major health concerns

 - Identifying early indicators of disease pathogenesis

 - Exploring common pathways of disease etiology and progression.

 We welcome applications for pilot projects that foster these themes and employ innovative technologies and methodologies that support the long-term goals of the Center for Molecular Epidemiology.
 Priority will be given to projects with a defined path towards external grant applications.
 Priority also will be given to early career investigators including new investigators without previous NIH or equivalent funding.
 New investigators will be required to identify a faculty mentor with the appropriate expertise.
 Two types of awards are available: